-Take to the waters of Botswana for a different perspective on the land and wildlife that call it home.
-Ideal for birdwatching, mokoro and boat safaris will bring you closer to the smaller species that are often overlooked on game drives.
+Take to the waters of Botswana for a different perspective on the country’s ecosystems and wildlife that call them home.
+Ideal for birdwatching, mokoro safaris will bring you closer to the smaller species that are sometimes overlooked on game drives.

 Why Should You Go on a Mokoro Safari in Botswana?